Lens Individual Commercial Use Agreement

-Tied to an individual user’s account, the single-seat, non-transferable license allows individuals to use The Lens platform and Metadata in their professional work or business to support professionals, consultants and attorneys working across the research and innovation sectors.
+Tied to an individual user’s account, the single-seat, non-transferable license allows individuals to use The Lens platform and Metadata in their professional work as a sole practitioner or in a SME business to support professionals, consultants and attorneys working across the research and innovation sectors.
 Examples of commercial use include, but are not limited to, any of the following: commercial research and development, legal practice, data services, consultancy reports, investment decisions, government activities, including policy development, etc.

 How can I subscribe?

 Annual subscriptions are available for commercial use licenses for a single user account.
 To subscribe, you will need to register for a free Lens account, you can then subscribe from your Account Settings by following the payment prompts.
 You can pay by Credit Card or PayPal.
 A tax receipt will be emailed to you after completing payment and a copy will be available in your account Subscriptions tab.

 N.B.
 Renewal payments are not automatic.
 You will receive a reminder email one month before the end of your subscription to renew and authorize payment.